Jonah-Schwartz521/parathyroid-imaging-evaluation/README.md

 We cleaned the dataset so that:
 - All column names are properly formatted
 - Key fields like `Age` don’t have nulls that could cause issues
-- We preserve important context in the data (like scan usage patterns)
+- We kept important context in the data

-After cleaning, we saved the dataset as `cleaned_data.csv` for use in our visualizations and analysis later.
+After cleaning, we saved the dataset as `cleaned_data.csv`.

 <br><br>
 ## Daily Progress Log #1 – Data Preparation